ENR813/BlenderBulletPhysicsAddon/README.md

 Press Space to Start And Stop the Simulation!

-Warning my Crash Blender Allot.
+Warning may Crash Blender Allot.